axionbuster/dirlist000/README.md

 of functions to implement (generically), so I used a trait for that.
 Only structures or other traits can implement a trait.
 My implementation, by using Tokio, didn't have a need to keep any state, so I used a ZST.
+- Admittedly, the Dependency Injection isn't fully implemented.
+I have separated the interface (trait `Vfs`) and the implementation (`TokioVfs`), but I don't have the *injection* part.

 ## Demo: Directory Listing